 For students who plan to transfer to complete the requirements for a bachelor of arts degree in social work at one of the four Connecticut state universities, enrolling in the Social Work Studies Transfer Ticket degree pathway program may be a good choice.
 By entering this program, students are able to start their course work at Manchester and take advantage of its high quality instruction and more affordable community college tuition and fees.
 Upon completion of the CSCU Pathway Transfer: Social Work Studies associate degree, and if accepted to one of the state programs, students will start as a third year student, taking with them the credits earned from Manchester.

-In addition, MCC has developed excellent relationships with colleges and universities in Connecticut and the Northeast outside of the CSCU system to ensure that our students are able to transfer the maximum number of credits toward their degree.
-Students who are planning to transfer are encouraged to meet with their academic advisors or department chairs to discuss how MCC courses transfer to other institutions.
-More information on the transfer options available at MCC can be found in the Transfer Services portion of the website.
+In addition, Manchester has developed excellent relationships with colleges and universities in Connecticut and the Northeast outside of the CSCU system to ensure that our students are able to transfer the maximum number of credits toward their degree.
+Students who are planning to transfer are encouraged to meet with their academic advisors or department chairs to discuss how courses transfer to other institutions.
+More information on the transfer options available can be found in the Transfer Services portion of the website.